 The first daughter does not come around the corner of the house, up out of the dust from some game or another, when they are talking on the porch.
 She stays far back in the house except for when she slips out, and the porch is silence punctuated by talk rather than the other way around.
 Smooth warm weight disappears from Renneyeh’s frame, hands locked together.

 “Shamed?
 Fair if he comes, if he takes up his thirddays again.”

-Nulba, heavier than the heaviest of irons, shakes her head.
+Nulba, heavier than the heaviest of irons, shakes her head in disgust.
 “Come for the both of you?
 What say you there?”
-It is like the lashing of a tired, stubborn beast, trying to drive it the way that seems most right.
+It is like the lashing of a tired, stubborn beast, trying to drive it the way that seems right.
 A task fit to make the heart ache.
 “Many Murca men or hardly none, it’s never been good for us like it’s been for them, but it’s in how we make it.
 It’s not in the stars, it’s in how we make it.
 Better to have none of them.
 Can’t move the fields but can keep him unwelcome.”